ldaniels528/trifecta/README.md

     | ztree       zookeeper  Retrieves Zookeeper directory structure                                                         |
     + ---------------------------------------------------------------------------------------------------------------------- +

-Finally, to see the syntax/usage of a command, use the `syntax` command:
+To see the syntax/usage of a command, use the `syntax` command:

     core:/home/ldaniels> syntax kget
     Description: Retrieves the message at the specified offset for a given topic partition